About the Journal

-The Baltic Journal of Economics is a peer-reviewed scientific journal in economics.
-It is published jointly by Stockholm School of Economics in Riga (SSE Riga) and the Baltic International Centre for Economic Policy Studies (BICEPS) in cooperation with Routledge.
-The Journal is intended to provide a publication medium for original research in economics for scholars working on topics relevant for the Baltic states or transition economies in general.
+The Journal is published jointly by Stockholm School of Economics in Riga (SSE Riga) and the Baltic International Centre for Economic Policy Studies (BICEPS) in cooperation with Routledge.
+The publication of manuscripts is also supported by the Bank of Latvia, the Bank of Estonia, the Bank of Lithuania, and Kyiv School of Economics.

 - Konstantins Benkovskis, Bank of Latvia, Stockholm School of Economics in Riga, Latvia

 - Elena Besedina, Kyiv School of Economics, Ukraine